Ritalin

 · Daytrana 10, 15, 20 or 30mg

-Is Methylphenidate Effective for Adult ADHD?
+Is Ritalin Effective for Adult ADHD?

 Methylphenidate was the first drug to be used in the treatment of ADHD, originally to treat children in the 1960’s.
 Since its discovery, methylphenidate has been used to treat ADHD in both children and adults for many years.
 Recent research has demonstrated the efficacy of this classic ADHD treatment in adults with the disorder [5].

-Methylphenidate Minor Side Effects
+Ritalin Minor Side Effects

 Common side effects are similar to those typically associated with the use of stimulants, and include: